SKYMAN44/Wallet-App/README.md

 ## Description
-Project purpose is to demonstrate usage of CleanSwift Architecture Also usage of IOS FileSystem and CoreData
+Project purpose is to demonstrate usage of CleanSwift Architecture along with IOS FileSystem and CoreData

 ## Preview
 https://user-images.githubusercontent.com/55272093/159800360-8559eebe-cc61-4def-93a0-6c713b4be9e0.mov